Systematic Discovery of Runge-Kutta Methods through Algebraic Varieties: The Runge-Kutta Methods

 The order of approximation of a RKm is the order of accuracy with respect to $h$ of the \emph{local truncation error},

 measuring how much the numerical solution $y_1(h)$ matches with the exact solution $y(t_0+h)$.

-To understand the relation between its parameters and its order of approxi\-mation, in \cite{Hai} it is developed a combinatorial interpretation of the equations that the parameters of a RKm must satisfy (so called \emph{order condition equations}): there exixts a bijection between the set of $p$-elementary differentials and the set, $T_p$, of rooted labelled trees of order $p$.
+To understand the relation between its parameters and its order of approximation, in \cite{Hai} it is developed a combinatorial interpretation of the equations that the parameters of a RKm must satisfy (so called \emph{order condition equations}): there exits a bijection between the set of $p$-elementary differentials and the set, $T_p$, of rooted labelled trees of order $p$.
 Moreover, the following theorem shows how to obtain the condition equations of order $q$ of an $s$ levels RKm.

 \begin{teo} A Runge-Kutta method defined by a Butcher Tableau is of order $q$ if and only if

 for all the rooted labelled trees $t$ of order at most $q$. \end{teo}

 Using this result, in \cite{SF} the system of equations is computed symbolically.
 One knows how to obtain $T_p$ and so the number of order condition equations.
 It blows up like the factorial with respect to the order $q$ (see Table \ref{tab:NumberOfTreesUpToOrder10}): this fact plays a key role in the choice of the evolutionary algorithm for the solution of the problem.